arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 11/28/2022 04:44 (UTC)`.
+The last change was detected on `Sunday 12/04/2022 20:49 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code